 “How about you tell me more of your irresponsible stories?
 We never did –”

 “Woah, I can’t believe we forgot about that!
 I never even told you about how I broke my leg!”

-I grinned.
-“I'm the reason that fence is there.”
-Yali's eyes widened a little.
-I really got a kick out of impressing her, even now.
-The fact that I was grinning while telling the story was a little forced, but that was how I would've felt about it any other time.
+“I’m the reason that fence is there,” I said.
+Yali’s eyes widened a little.
+I got a kick out of impressing her, even now.

 I went on, “Kids used to dare each other to climb that tree all the time.
-We weren't allowed to go near it, but that's why it was fun.
-And everyone loved giving me dares, they were like 'Rinn's crazy, she'll do anything'.
+We weren’t allowed to go near it, but that’s why it was fun.
+And everyone loved giving me dares, they were like ‘Rinn’s crazy, she’ll do anything’.
 I did all kinds of stuff, like, I jumped off the swings and everything.
-So first, they told me to climb the tree, and I was like 'easy peasy' and I did it.
+So first, they told me to climb the tree, and I was like ‘nought to the Seeking’ and I did it.
 And the next time, they said to climb out on the big branch, so I did that too.
-And then they dared me to hang upside down from the big branch, so I did that, and so on and so on.
+And so on.
 The adults kept trying to punish me, but as soon as I was done with one punishment I would go right back out and do more dares.
-They finally gave up and started trying to punish the kids who gave me the dares, but obviously they couldn't catch them all the time.
-So finally, someone dared me to climb out on the branch and dance a jig on it, and I was like, 'that sounds awesome!', so I did it, but I lost my footing and fell out of the tree, and that's how I broke my leg.”
+They finally gave up and started trying to punish the kids who gave me the dares, but obviously they couldn’t catch them all the time.
+So finally, someone dared me to climb out on the branch and do a dance on it, and I was like, ‘that sounds awesome!’, so I did it, but I lost my footing and fell out of the tree, and that’s how I broke my leg.”

 “Oh yeah, it hurt loads.
 And then I had to wear a cast forever and I couldn’t go running outdoors or anything, and it itched under the cast, it was so annoying –”

 Yali started giggling uncontrollably.

 “You were, you were, in loads of pain,” she forced out, “and it isn’t even interesting to you!”